citation-file-format/citation-file-format/index.md

   copyright                   String                                                               The copyright information pertaining to the work

-  data&#x2011;type               String                                                              The data type of a data set
+  data-type                   String                                                               The data type of a data set

   database                    String                                                               The name of the database where a work was accessed/is stored

-  database&#x2011;provider           **[Entity object](#entity-objects)**                               The provider of the database where a work was accessed/is stored
+  database-provider           **[Entity object](#entity-objects)**                                 The provider of the database where a work was accessed/is stored

-  date&#x2011;accessed               Date                                                            The date the work has been last accessed
+  date-accessed               Date                                                                The date the work has been last accessed

-  date&#x2011;downloaded               Date                                                            The date the work has been downloaded
+  date-downloaded               Date                                                              The date the work has been downloaded

-  date&#x2011;published              Date                                                            The date the work has been published
+  date-published              Date                                                                The date the work has been published

-  date&#x2011;released           Date                                                                 The date the work has been released
+  date-released               Date                                                                 The date the work has been released

   department                  String                                                               The department where a work has been produced